daorti/PowerBIWorkshop/Prerequisites/README.md

  ![](/Prerequisites/Images/6.png)

-Alright, so now we are ready start with the [Module 0!](https://github.com/daorti/PowerBIWorkshop/tree/master/Module%200%20-%20Exploring%20the%20portal).
+Alright, so now we are ready start with the [Module - 0 Exploring the portal!](https://github.com/daorti/PowerBIWorkshop/tree/master/Module%200%20-%20Exploring%20the%20portal).